-Cabaret's origins lie in late-18th-century Paris, where the fashion emerged for singers to perform in the streets and in cafes.
-It was more than a passing fad, and within half a century performers were categorizing themselves into different styles: audiences could seek out a gommeur (‘gummer'), or a diseur (recitalist), a gambillard (leg-mover) or a fantaisiste.
-An 1867 change in the law in allowed performers to appear in costume and led to a proliferation of so-called café-concerts, until in 1881 cabaret’s golden age dawned with the founding of the Chat Noir.
+Cabaret’s origins lie in late 18th-century Paris, where a fashion emerged for singers to perform on streets and in cafes.
+It was more than a passing fad, and within half a century performers were categorizing themselves into different styles: audiences could seek out a gommeur (‘gummer’) or a diseur (recitalist), a gambillard (leg-mover) or a fantaisiste.
+An 1867 change in the law in allowed performers to appear in costume and led to a proliferation of so-called café-concerts, until in 1881 cabaret’s golden age dawned with the opening of the Chat noir.

-The dream of the Chat Noir’s founders was to foster an environment in which bohemian artists could intermingle with their bourgeois audience.
-They more or less realized their dream, and their model of small venue and informal atmosphere was widely imitated throughout France and its colonies.
-In the belle époque era the great artists of the day thrived in such places; for example, Erik Satie (whose many café-concert works included his famous Gymnopédies) seemed to spend his life in one café-concert or the other.
+The dream of the Chat noir’s founders was to foster an environment in which bohemian artists could intermingle with their bourgeois audience.
+This they more or less realized, and their model of small venue and informal atmosphere was widely imitated throughout France and its colonies.
+In the belle époque era the great artists of the day thrived in such places; Erik Satie (whose many café-concert works included his famous Gymnopédies) seemed to spend his life in one café-concert or the other.